 The wedding invite makes it official!
 It’s that piece of beautiful paper that tells your guests all the important details of your wedding: the date, the time, the location of the wedding and the reception.
 Just like all the other elements of your wedding, you’ll have to think about several things before you choose your wedding invitations:

-- Style: Think about the style of your wedding – is it classic, elegant, casual, modern etc. The style of your wedding will translate to so many different pieces of your wedding, and your wedding invites are just one of those elements!
+- Style: You will want to think about the style of your wedding – is it classic, elegant, casual, modern etc. The style of your wedding will translate to your wedding dress and so many other elements of your wedding, including your wedding invitations!
 Check out several stationary sites to get some ideas.

 Colours: What colour scheme are you using for your wedding?
 You may want to incorporate those colours into your wedding invites and other wedding elements (i.e. menus, programs etc.).

 - Timing: Order your wedding stationary four to five months before the wedding so that they are ready to be mailed out 8 – 10 weeks before the wedding.
 It may seem like one of the smaller details of your wedding, but you’ll want to do some research before you choose your wedding invitation vendor, so start early!
 Give your guests three or four weeks to confirm their attendance.
 You don’t want to make the deadline too long, otherwise your guests may forget.
 And you also want to give yourself enough time to put the seating arrangement together and provide the final numbers to the wedding venue.

 - Costs: Make sure you have your budget before you speak to the wedding invitation vendors.
 Invitations can vary in price based on the design, paper and finishing you select, so you’ll want to know what you plan on spending on your invitations.
 In your budget, make sure you include the cost of calligrapher if you plan on using one, and postage.